Which Retirement Account Should I Take Money From First?

 Like you can see from the above, the answer to the question is personal, and complex.
 For example, you can minimize the tax bill from your IRAs by giving money to qualified charities.
 Or, take money out of those accounts early to avoid bigger RMDs in the future.
 But in general, taking it from the account that causes the least taxation is the principle to keep in mind.
 Careful planning and research is required.
 You might be able to minimize your overall tax liability by strategically withdrawing from different types of accounts to keep within a lower tax bracket.
 To help you in your decision, consult your financial advisor or accountant to make sure you choose the plan that makes the most sense to you.

 Comments?
 Have you got a strategy for which accounts to take money from first?
+Do you have some different ideas from what is discussed here?
 Please share your thoughts in the Comments section below.

 For further reading: